 We erase real and perceived divisions through cultural exploration and arts practice — by stitching together our city.

-Saint Louis Story Stitchers run a Storefront Studio in the historic Loop District at 616 N Skinker Blvd. and are a Resident Organization at Kranzberg Arts Foundation in the Grand Center Arts District with an auxiliary space in Hanson House 3617 Grandel Sq.
-The Collective performs and presents to the public in parks, community centers, schools and cultural institutions throughout the region.
+Saint Louis Story Stitchers runs The Center, a 4,550 sq ft studio space focused on creative youth development at Kranzberg Arts Foundation in the Grand Center Arts District.
+The Center is located at 3701 Grandel Sq, Studio 1A, Saint Louis, Missouri, 63108.
+The Collective also performs and presents to the public in parks, community centers, schools and cultural institutions throughout the region.